topboyasante/pitstop/posts.md

 The Posts API allows you to create, retrieve, and manage posts in the Pitstop platform.
 All posts endpoints require authentication via JWT tokens.

+**Note:** All GET requests for posts (both single post and posts list) automatically include essential user information (username, display name, and avatar URL) for the post author, eliminating the need for separate user API calls.

 All API responses follow a **structured format** for consistency:

 ```json